jangleboom/RTKBaseStation/README.md

-Headtracker + Real Time Kinematics
+### Real Time Kinematics Base Station
+Hardware: Sparkfun ESP32 Thing Plus + SparkFun GPS-RTK-SMA Breakout - ZED-F9P (Qwiic)

-To conntect to a caster you need a secrets.h file with your credentials that looks like this:
+To connect to a caster you need to create a secrets.h file with your credentials that looks like this:

 ````
 #ifndef SECRETS_H